Promo code SPRING2022 will be automatically applied at checkout!

 Can You Be Prediabetic and Not Get Diabetes?

 People with prediabetes have an increased risk of developing type 2 diabetes, but not everyone with prediabetes will go on to develop the disease.
-Research indicates that there are ways for those with prediabetes to reduce their risk of developing type 2 diabetes, including adopting a healthy diet, aiming for modest weight loss if needed and regular physical activity.
+Research indicates that there are ways for those with prediabetes to reduce their risk of developing type 2 diabetes, including adopting a healthy diet, aiming for modest weight loss if needed, and regular physical activity.

 In addition to lifestyle changes, some medications can also be used to prevent or delay the progression of prediabetes to type 2 diabetes.
 For example, metformin, a commonly prescribed medication for type 2 diabetes, has been shown to be effective in reducing the risk of developing diabetes for those at high risk.

 It's important to remember that even if you have prediabetes and never develop diabetes, you may still have an increased risk of heart disease, kidney disease, and nerve damage.
-Therefore, it's important to take steps to manage your blood sugar levels and maintain a healthy lifestyle to reduce your overall risk of developing chronic health conditions.
+Therefore, it's important to take steps to manage your glucose levels and maintain a healthy lifestyle to reduce your overall risk of developing chronic health conditions.

 How Are Prediabetes and Diabetes Treated?